Unitpackage Structure

 }

-Additional metadata describing the underlying data or its origin is stored in the resource metadata descriptor.
-The metadata can contain a list with metadata descriptors following different kinds of metadata schemas.
-This allows storing metadata in different formats or from different sources.
+can contain a list with metadata descriptors following different kinds of metadata schemas.
+This allows metadata to be stored in different formats or from different sources.

 {